 The Last Waltz Revisited quickly became an annual tradition in Denver, growing larger every year.
 With its growth came bigger venues – five years at Cervante’s Masterpiece Ballroom, one year at the Gothic Theatre, and three years at the Ogden Theatre before moving to the Fillmore Auditorium in 2014.
 The show became a charity event in 2006, benefiting The Denver Rescue Mission, underscoring the Thanksgiving theme of the show by donating a portion of its proceeds and spearheading a drive for canned food and desired hygiene items.
 2009 saw the addition of the Boulder Theater, and was also the first year to have Buck Perigo open the show with his spot-on rendition of Arlo Guthrie’s “Alice’s Restaurant”.

-This year marks the 12th Anniversary of The Last Waltz Revisited, and the 40th anniversary of the original concert in 1976.
+This year marks the 13th Anniversary of The Last Waltz Revisited, Denver’s own Oakhurst will be opening the show this year, starting when the doors open..
 Boasting more than 50 musicians, a full horn section, and over 30 songs from The Band’s extensive catalog, The Last Waltz Revisited is an uplifting holiday celebration of herculean proportions.
 By featuring primarily local musicians from Colorado’s flourishing music scene, involving the Denver Rescue Mission, and receiving overwhelming support from the fans, this has become an important community event that helps kick off the holiday season off with a smile.

 Tori, CR, Gayor, and the entire The Last Waltz Revisited crew would like to thank you for your ongoing support year after year, and for your kind donations to our worthy cause.